 The show itself also marked a turning point in what TV animation could be like, with both strong writing and decent animation.
 Most TV animation before “DuckTales” was at best one or the other, but not both.

 While “The Simpsons” has definitely seen better days, the 90s seasons are still the show’s high point.
 This extends to its memorable theme song, including the rotating “couch gag.”

 While “Batman: The Animated Series”’s opening doesn’t list the show’s title or have any dialogue/credits, it does successfully convey the tone of the series.

 SpongeBob SquarePants (1999-present)

-Technically, “SpongeBob” is a 1990s cartoon, as it debuted on Nickelodeon in May 1999.
-However, it quickly went on to eclipse every other Nick show in popularity, and became the most popular TV cartoon of the 2000s.
+While “SpongeBob” is technically a 1990s cartoon, as it debuted on Nickelodeon in May 1999, I consider it a 2000s show.
+Of course, it quickly went on to eclipse every other Nick show in popularity, and became the most popular TV cartoon of the aughts.
 Even today, it’s still Nickelodeon’s most popular cartoon by a nautical mile, with several spin-offs produced for Paramount+.

 Steven Universe (2013-2019)